simonw/datasette-render-markdown/README.md

 """) }}
 ```

-You can load additional extensions and whitelist tags by passing extra arguments to the function like so:
+You can load additional extensions and whitelist tags by passing extra arguments to the function like this:

 ```html+jinja
 {{ render_markdown("""